ghi-electronics/Docs/software/tinyclr/tutorials/networking/spwf04sx.md

-# SPWF04Sx Wi-Fi Module
+# SPWF04Sx WiFi Module
 ---
-First introduced over twenty years ago, Wi-Fi has become the most popular wireless networking technology.
-The [SPWF04Sx family of modules](https://www.st.com/en/wireless-connectivity/spwf04sa.html) from STMicroelectronics have an easy-to-use AT command based socket and HTTP API that allow applications to quickly connect to the internet.
+First introduced over twenty years ago, WiFi has become the most popular wireless networking technology.
+The [SPWF04Sx family of modules](https://www.st.com/en/wireless-connectivity/spwf04sa.html) from STMicroelectronics have an easy-to-use AT command based socket and HTTP API that allow applications to quickly connect to the Internet.
 They also support Transport Layer Security, which is vital in an IoT environment.

-Take a look at the [FEZ Wi-Fi sample](https://github.com/ghi-electronics/TinyCLR-Samples/tree/master/FEZWiFi) for a working example to get going quickly.
+Take a look at the [FEZ WiFi sample](https://github.com/ghi-electronics/TinyCLR-Samples/) for a working example to get going quickly.

 ## Constructors

 ### SPWF04SxInterface()

 `SPWF04SxInterface(SpiDevice spi, GpioPin irq, GpioPin reset)`.
-Used to create a new instance of the Wi-Fi driver.
+Used to create a new instance of the WiFi driver.
 Takes the SPI device and the IRQ and RESET GPIO pins as arguments.
 Has no return value.

 ## Methods

 ### ClearTlsServerRootCertificate()

 `ClearTlsServerRootCertificate()`.
-Erases the currently loaded root certificates from the Wi-Fi module's flash memory.
+Erases the currently loaded root certificates from the WiFi module's flash memory.
 Takes no arguments and has no return value.

 ### CloseSocket()